8 Great Benefits of Sapota or Chikoo

 Yes, chikoo’s (Sapota’s) sweet flavour and creamy texture make it an excellent addition to various desserts, smoothies and milkshakes.
 It pairs well with other fruits and complements both sweet and savoury dishes.

-If your chikoo (Sapota) has seeds, simply cut the fruit in half and remove the seeds before eating.
-Alternatively, you can scoop out the flesh with a spoon or use it in recipes that call for deseeded chikoo.
+If the chikoo (Sapota) has seeds, simply cut the fruit in half and remove the seeds before eating.
+Alternatively, you can scoop out the flesh with a spoon or use it in recipes that include deseeded chikoo.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.